 The Investor’s Business Daily/TechnoMetrica Optimism Index is considered a preview of the upcoming consumer confidence indices

 The Investor’s Business Daily/TechnoMetrica Optimism Index has a good track record of predicting how the two major consumer confidence indices—the Conference Board and the University of Michigan Consumer Confidence indices—will look when they’re released later in the month.
-The IBD/TIPP Index is conducted from a poll of 919 adults in the last week of October.
+The IBD/TIPP Index was conducted from a poll of 889 adults in the last week of September.

 Highlights from the report

-Finally, confidence in the government rose for once, to 33.8.
+Finally, confidence in the government continues to scrape the bottom of the barrel, coming in at 38.5.
 Overall, Americans have little faith in government.

 Implications for homebuilders

-Buying a home (particularly a new home) requires a great deal of confidence in the future.
-Indeed, KB Home said consumer confidence is even more important than interest rates.
-Homebuilders need consumers to be comfortable in their personal situations, the economy, and the future of home prices.
-The index shows that people are more confident in their own situation than they are on the economy in general.
+Buying a home—particularly a new home—requires a great deal of confidence in the future.
+Indeed, KB Home (KBH) said that consumer confidence is even more important than interest rates.
+Homebuilders need consumers to be comfortable in their personal situation, the economy, and the future of home prices.
+The index shows that people are more confident in their own situation than they are in the economy in general.

 Most of the builders that have reported earnings already—Lennar (LEN), PulteGroup (PHM), D.R.
 Horton (DHI), and Standard Pacific (SPF)—are generally bullish on the housing market but sense caution from the homebuyer.
 This could be due to the fact that house prices have risen quite a bit already and interest rates have moved up to a new level.